iiasa/Condor_run_R/configuring.md

 ## First test your workload and configuration

 When your workload is untested, try first with a small number of [`JOBS`](#jobs).
-Things that work on your local machine may need some adjustment before they work on an execute point.
+Things that work on your local machine may need some adjustment before they work on an execution point.
 The configuration will need some tweaking to bundle up all the needed code and input and return the output correctly.

 > [!TIP]
 > Once you are confident that your jobs run without error, consider adding the [`JOB_RELEASES`](#job_releases) setting to your configuration.
-Setting it somewhere in the 2 to 4 range makes the run gracefully handle transient errors — such as a network outage or the execute point on which a job runs going down or running out of disk or memory —  by retrying failed jobs a few times: in case of transient errors, typically only a few jobs will fail and these are likely to succeed on being retried.
+Setting it somewhere in the 2 to 4 range makes the run gracefully handle transient errors — such as a network outage or the execution point on which a job runs going down or running out of disk or memory —  by retrying failed jobs a few times: in case of transient errors, typically only a few jobs will fail and these are likely to succeed on being retried.
 This can save a lot of time compared to analyzing the problem, manually resubmitting the failed jobs, and combining their output with that of the prior partially successful run.

 > [!CAUTION]
 > Pay particular mind to obtaining good estimates for [`REQUEST_DISK`](#request_disk) and [`REQUEST_MEMORY`](#request_memory) from your small test runs before submitting jobs in bulk or else jobs may still fail on account of resource exhaustion.